Table of Contents

 6. All IP Assignments Table: Here you can view the details of all IP assignments made from within this subnet.

-7. IP Pools Table: This is a simplified IP pool view showing all of the pools within this subnet.
+7. IP Pools Table: This is a simplified IP pool view showing all the pools within this subnet.

-8. IP Lookup: Here you can search a specific IP address to bring up it's current and historical assignments.
+8. IP Lookup: Here you can search a specific IP address to bring up its current and historical assignments.

 9. Create IP Pool: Clicking this button will open a new window where you can create an IP Pool from within this subnet.